You can only trade in your old phone through Google Store in Canada, Germany, Japan, the United Kingdom, and the United States.

-Here's some important info to know about trade-ins through Google Store, or learn more about the Google Fi trade-in program.
+Learn more about the Google Fi trade-in program.

-Note: Your trade-in estimate is valid for 30 days from the day your new phone is delivered.
+Important: Your trade-in estimate is valid for 30 days from the day your new phone is delivered.

 Step 1: Review your trade-in optionsChoose a new phone

-- Choose a Pixel phone.
-Then follow the on-screen instructions.
+- Follow the on-screen instructions.

 - To add the new phone to your cart, select Add to cart.